MultiverseLearningProducts/swe/src/mod1/wk1/day1.md

 ```
 All this extra information will be included in the HTTP request.
 Query strings have a maximum size limit (specific to the browser) and therefore aren’t good for transmitting a large amount of information

-❓ What are the 2 ways we can pass data in an HTTP request?
+❓ What are the 2 ways we can pass data in an HTTP request?/n
-❓ What is the difference between a parameter and a query parameter?
+❓ What is the difference between a parameter and a query parameter?/n

 ### Body